A first-timer’s guide to Italy’s most cinematic region — from mountain marvels and mirror-like lakes to alpine towns that feel like Wes Anderson sets!

 Q: Where are the Dolomites located?

-Q: Are the Dolomites expensive to visit?
+Q: Is the Dolomites expensive?

 Ready For Your Once-in-a-Lifetime Getaway?